Kuzaki/party-marker/README.md

 * mark all = marks everyone, so on so on...
 * mark off = removes all marks

-* /proxy selfmark arg (Does not requires Lead, Only You will see).
+* /proxy selfmark arg (Does not require lead, Only You will see).
 * arg for selfmark accepts | on | off